netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 {: #rec-utc-dt-grp-tree title="recurrence-utc-with-periods Grouping Tree Structure"}

   The recurrence instances are specified by the union of occurrences defined by both the recurrence rule and "period-timeticks" list.
+This list uses "yang:timeticks" type defined in {{!RFC6991}}.
 Duplicate instances are ignored.
 The value of the "period-start" instance MUST NOT exceed the value indicated by the value of "frequency" instance, i.e., the timeticks value must not exceed 100 in a secondly recurrence rule, and it must not